Irisless Eyemask of Mystery

 - The most notable hero to have this trope as part of their design is Batman (to the point that he, along with Robin and Batgirl, provide the image for this article).
 By extension, he has this feature in all other adaptations as well, with the exception of live-action ones.

 - For most Batfamily members, this is explained by the fact that the cowls contain special lenses for Goggles Do Something Unusual purposes.

-- Batman has always been depicted like this, but a few artists (such as George Perez) have drawn Robin and Nightwing with proper eyes under their masks.
+- Batman has always been depicted like this (except when portrayed by Alex Ross, who averts this trope), but a few artists (such as George Perez) have drawn Robin and Nightwing with proper eyes under their masks.